+Write Design

-Write Design OpenROAD uses an external tool called KLayout, which executes a custom Python script (def2stream.py) to write the final design to a GDS file.
+OpenROAD uses an external tool called KLayout, which executes a custom Python script def2stream.py (see par. openroad.def2stream_file for this file's path) to write the final design to a GDS file.
 This is the same process used in the default VLSI flow from OpenROAD.